-SLJ24904: 6.8 kb
+SLJ24904: 6.8 kb SLJ25057: 24.8 kb

-Plasmids SLJ24895, SLJ24896 (S/L) and SLJ24897 were assembled in vector pAGM31195.
-Plasmids SLJ24904, SLJ24909 (S/L), SLJ24933 (S/L) and SLJ24918 (S/L) were assembled in vector pAGM32305.
-Vector maps corresponding to pAGM31195 and pAGM32305 can be found in Annex 1 to this application (Section 1) and a detailed description of vector elements has been presented in Section 11 of this document.
+Plasmids SLJ24904 and SLJ25057 were assembled in vector pAGM32305.
+The vector map of pAGM32305 can be found in Annex 1 to this application (Section 1) and a detailed description of vector elements has been presented in Section 11 of this document.

-In all cases, the selectable marker gene CSR is located next to the LB of the T-DNA, while the genes of interest are located next to the RBO.
-A schematic representation of T-DNA structures of plasmids SLJ24895, SLJ24896 (S/L), SLJ24897, SLJ24904, SLJ24909 (S/L), SLJ24933 (S/L) and SLJ24918 (S/L) is presented in Annex 1 to this application (Section 2) and a detailed description of T-DNA elements has been presented for each plasmid in Section 12 of this document.
+In both cases, the selectable marker gene CSR is located next to the LB of the T-DNA, while the genes of interest are located next to the RBO.
+A schematic representation of T-DNA structures of plasmids SLJ24904 and SLJ25057 is presented in Annex 1 to this application (Section 2) and a detailed description of T-DNA elements has been presented for each plasmid in Section 12 of this document.
 The initial molecular characterization of plants carrying the above-mentioned plasmids is done by polymerase chain reactions (PCR).
 Genomic DNA samples are extracted from several independent lines of each genotype.
-The quality of the genomic DNA is assessed by PCR with primers designed to bind to the potato elongation factor 1 alpha ( $EF1\alpha$ ) gene.
+The quality of the genomic DNA is assessed by PCR with primers designed to bind to the potato elongation factor 1 alpha ($EF1\alpha$) gene.
 The presence of the transgenes is assessed by PCR with primers specific to the sequences of the selectable marker gene and genes of interest.
 Amplicons have been designed within the transgenes and spanning the junctions between the different genes in the T-DNAs.

-Sequences outside the T-DNA are not expected to integrate, however this may still happen in some instances.
-For that reason, we have optimised the design of the transformation vectors to reduce the chances of unintended backbone integration and also to be able to counter-select plants in which this has happened.
+Sequences outside the T-DNA are not expected to integrate; however, this may still happen in some instances.
+For that reason, we have optimised the design of the transformation vector to reduce the chances of unintended backbone integration and also to be able to counter-select plants in which this has happened.

 Transference of the T-DNA to the plant normally starts in the RB region and finishes in the LB region.
-We have included a full overdrive sequence in the RB region of vectors pAGM31195 and pAGM32305 (RBO) to ensure an efficient transfer of T-DNAs in the correct orientation (Peralta et al, 1986; Shurvinton and Ream, 1991).
-In addition, plasmids SLJ24897, SLJ24909 (S/L), SLJ24933 (S/L) and SLJ24918 (S/L) carry an extra T-DNA LB sequence in between the selectable marker gene and the vector's LB.
+We have included a full overdrive sequence in the RB region of pAGM32305 (RBO) to ensure an efficient transfer of T-DNAs in the correct orientation (Peralta et al, 1986; Shurvinton and Ream, 1991).
+In addition, plasmid SLJ25057 carries an extra T-DNA LB sequence in between the selectable marker gene and the vector's LB.
 This sequence was added with the aim of decreasing the chances of backbone integration due to LB 'read-through' during T-DNA transfer.
-Finally, both pAGM31195 and pAGM32305 carry the Agrobacterium tumefaciens isopentenyl transferase (ipt) gene in the backbone region just outside the LB.
+Finally, pAGM32305 carries the A. tumefaciens isopentenyl transferase (ipt) gene in the backbone region just outside the LB.
 This gene codes for an enzyme that drives the synthesis of the natural cytokinin isopentenyl adenosine.
 Production of this cytokinin during tissue culture induces a characteristic shooting phenotype that allows to easily counter-select plants where the backbone has been integrated (Richael et al, 2008).

 In addition to the ipt gene, the backbone also contains the neomycin phosphotransferase II (nptII) gene for bacterial selection only.
 This gene is expressed as an enzyme that inactivates the antibiotics neomycin, kanamycin, geneticin (G418), and paromomycin by phosphorylation.
-The expression of this gene is driven by a bacterial promoter and the protein encoded has been shown to be bio-safe, non-toxic and poses no risk to human or animal health (The EFSA Journal, 2009, 1034: 66-82).
+The expression of this gene is driven by a bacterial promoter and the protein encoded has been shown to be biosafe, non-toxic and poses no risk to human or animal health (The EFSA Journal, 2009, 1034: 66-82).

 The rest of genetic elements in the vectors' backbone are regulatory sequences that do not encode proteins.
-Border sequences (LB and RBO) derive from Agrobacterium tumefaciens.
-Replicons pMB1 and pBR322 derive from Escherichia coli while replicon RiA4 derives from Agrobacterium rhizogenes.
+Border sequences (LB and RBO) derive from A. tumefaciens.
+Replicon pBR322 derives from Escherichia coli while replicon RiA4 derives from A. rhizogenes.
 The function of these replicons is to serve as origins of replication in bacterial cells.
-Finally, the promoter region of the beta-lactamase (bla) gene derives from Escherichia coli and drives the expression of nptII in bacterial cells.
+Finally, the promoter region of the beta-lactamase (bla) gene derives from E. coli and drives the expression of nptll in bacterial cells.
 All these elements have been detailed in Section 11 of this document.